mstudio45/digmacro/README.md

 ## 🔧 Troubleshooting

+- **Computer Vision is at the wrong place.**
+  - Go to the `storage` folder and delete `region.json` file.
+Then you will be prompted to re-select your minigame region again.

 - **Macro is missing clicks or not working well:**
   - The macro’s speed can be affected by several factors:
     1) Your CPU performance and Roblox FPS also impact how well the macro runs